 While many assessment tools include components of social behavior (AFLS, VB-MAPP, ABLLS, etc.), there are a limited number of research-based social skills assessments available to professionals.
 Of those tools available, many are expensive or complex to utilize.

-Depending on the needs of the children you serve, Social Skills Solutions: A Hands-On Manual for Teaching Social Skills to Children with Autism by Kelly McKinnon, MA, BCBA and Janis Kempa, Med, BCBA may help provide solutions for your learners.
+Depending on the needs of the learners you serve, Social Skills Solutions: A Hands-On Manual for Teaching Social Skills to Children with Autism by Kelly McKinnon, MA, BCBA and Janis Kempa, Med, BCBA may help provide solutions for your learners.
 This comprehensive program offers both assessment and programmatic support.
 Because it was written by BCBAs, their model falls easily into ABA programming.

 An experienced professional can pick up this manual and quickly understand and implement the assessment.
-The assessment builds to targeted goals that easily lend themselves to hands-on activities for the children.
+The assessment builds to targeted goals that easily lend themselves to hands-on activities for the learners.
 For those less experienced, the authors offer sufficient foundational information to use the manual and implement interventions successfully.

 McKinnon and Kempa provide an initial overview of autism and ABA.
 This overview allows you to share this book with parents and staff to help them understand your rationality as well as many basic ABA techniques.
 There’s a brief overview of prompts.
 The authors explain many other ABA terminology, all in this simple introduction.